For Immediate Release

 - Each kind of inclement weather presents challenges to the FAA’s air traffic control operation, but perhaps the most disruptive are the convective storms that strike in the summer.
 Winter storms, while potentially dangerous, often form and move slowly.
 By contrast, summer storms typically form, grow and move swiftly, covering large swaths of airspace.
 Many start in the Ohio Valley and move east, impacting air travel in the Northeast, particularly New York.

-- Approximately one-third of all flights in the U.S. “touch” New York, flying to or from JFK, LaGuardia and Newark, connecting with those flights or transiting New York airspace, so severe weather impacting New York has a ripple down effect over the entire country.
+- Approximately one-third of all flights in the U.S. “touch” New York, flying to or from John F. Kennedy International, LaGuardia and Newark Liberty airports, connecting with those flights or transiting New York airspace, so severe weather impacting New York has a ripple down effect over the entire country.

 How the FAA mitigates the impact of weather: